 Natural Resources II (Non-renewable Resources & Renewable Energy)

 This module aims to equip students with a base-level understanding of important sectors of Canada’s economy, including oil & gas, mining, and renewable energy.
 This module offers a review of how Canada extracts and produces minerals and energy as a natural resource.
 We will examine the environmental impacts and possible mitigation strategies of these natural resource extractions, to ensure that these processes are sustainable and future generations will be able to enjoy these resources.

 Natural Resources III (Fishery & Wildlife)

 Throughout this module, learners will gain valuable information related to wildlife (aquatic, marine and terrestrial) species of significance in Canada.
 Information related to each species, their habitat and historical/current/future impacts to them will be reviewed.
-The module will also provide Learners with the opportunity to understand what controls and/or practices are used to manage, and protect, wildlife species in Canada; as well as the cultural and traditional values we have related to each of these significant species.
+The module will also provide learners with the opportunity to understand what controls and/or practices are used to manage and protect wildlife species in Canada; as well as the cultural and traditional values we have related to each of these significant species.

 Sustainable Planning and Development

-Throughout this module, learners will develop an understanding as to how Canada and organizations are moving towards being a more sustainable nation.
+Throughout this module, learners will develop an understanding of how Canada and organizations are moving towards being a more sustainable nation.
 Information related to Canada’s strategic goals, as these relate to sustainability, will be reviewed in detail and examples on how we have been successful (or not) in how we manage environmental aspects will be discussed.
 How the environment is managed, through the completion of assessments, planning and measuring compliance, will be described as these items are of the utmost importance when we work towards conducting our activities and operations in a sustainable manner.